DavidBruchmann/t3quotes/README.md

 The first two versions 0.1.1 and 0.1.2 have been developed and published by the creator of the system TYPO3 **Kasper Skårhøj**, these versions are very old and not running on current versions of TYPO3.

 David Bruchmann is assigned as official maintainer of the extension t3quotes and therefore any issues, propositions and pull requests are at best reported on his [github-page](https://github.com/DavidBruchmann/t3quotes/).

+Usage for production serves is not yet advised.

 features
 --------